Vancouver: Transportation

 Changes are being made to the regional transportation network as part of Translink's 10-Year Transportation Plan.
 The Canada Line, opened on August 17, 2009, connects Vancouver International Airport and the neighbouring city of Richmond with the existing SkyTrain system.
 The Evergreen Extension, which opened on December 2, 2016, links the cities of Coquitlam and Port Moody with the SkyTrain system.
 As of January 2019, plans to extend the SkyTrain Millennium Line west to UBC as a subway under Broadway have been approved and there are plans for capacity upgrades and an extension to the Expo Line.
 Several road projects will be completed within the next few years, as part of the Provincial Government's Gateway Program.

 Other modes of transport add to the diversity of options available in Vancouver.
 Inter-city passenger rail service is operated from Pacific Central Station by Via Rail to points east, Amtrak Cascades to Seattle and Portland, and Rocky Mountaineer rail tour routes.
-Small passenger ferries operating in False Creek provide commuter service to Granville Island, Downtown Vancouver and Kitsilano.
-Vancouver has a citywide network of bicycle lanes and routes, which supports an active population of cyclists year-round.
+Small passenger ferries in False Creek provide commuter service to Granville Island, Downtown Vancouver and Kitsilano.
+Vancouver has a citywide network of bicycle lanes and routes, supporting an active cyclist population year-round.
 Cycling has become Vancouver's fastest-growing mode of transportation.
 The bicycle-sharing system Mobi was introduced to the city in June 2016.

 Vancouver is served by Vancouver International Airport (YVR), located on Sea Island in the city of Richmond, immediately south of Vancouver.
 Vancouver's airport is Canada's second-busiest airport, and the second-largest gateway on the west coast of North America for international passengers.
 HeliJet and float plane companies operate scheduled air service from Vancouver harbour and YVR south terminal.
-The city is also served by two BC Ferry terminals.
-One is to the northwest at Horseshoe Bay in West Vancouver, and the other is to the south, at Tsawwassen in Delta.
+Two BC Ferry terminals also serve the city.
+One is to the northwest at Horseshoe Bay in West Vancouver, and the other is to the south at Tsawwassen in Delta.